Photos courtesy of Bangkok Post

 Learn from listening

-Click "play" to listen to The final stretch and "Download" to keep this file for educational purpose.
+Click "play" to listen to It’s not easy being green and "Download" to keep this file for educational purpose.

 credentials : personal qualities, achievements, or experiences that make someone suitable for something - คุณสมบัติ, คุณวุฒิ